Classic holiday film "It's a Wonderful Life" is 70 years old. To celebrate, we're looking back at its director, Frank Capra.

-So many of the issues weighing on us in this election season – jobs, the economy, immigration – boil down to riffs on the American Dream.
-Each of us is striving to live that dream in our own way – and we're all hoping we elect the guy who will best lead us to it.
+So many of the issues weighing on Americans – jobs, the economy, immigration – boil down to riffs on the American Dream.
+Each of us is striving to live that dream in our own way – and we're all hoping we elect the men and women who will best lead us to it.

-If there's one man who best embodied the American Dream, who both lived it himself and sold it to the public, it's got to be Frank Capra, who died Sept.
-3, 1991, 21 years ago today.
+If there's one man who best embodied the American Dream, who both lived it himself and sold it to the public, it's got to be Frank Capra.

 Capra's life story was classically inspirational, a textbook retelling of the American Dream.
 He was born in Sicily, son of a fruit farmer.
 In 1903 when he was 6, his family made the trip that was then so common, sailing across the Atlantic Ocean to the Land of Opportunity.
 Capra later remembered what his father told him as the Statue of Liberty drew near: "Cicco, look!
 Look at that!
 That's the greatest light since the star of Bethlehem!
 That's the light of freedom!
 Remember that.
 Freedom."